-The thigh and stomach bands on the orthosis are made from a soft metal, so they can be expanded by hand to allow for babies' growth.
+The thigh and stomach bands on the orthosis are made from a soft metal, so they can be expanded by hand to allow for babies’ growth.
 All straps must be kept firm so rubbing does not occur.
 Using creams and oils is not recommended as these tend to soften the skin as well as trap perspiration.
-If you have any queries regarding adjustments to this orthosis please consult your Orthotist.
+If you have any questions about adjusting this orthosis please ask your Orthotist.

 - Keep orthosis clean (wash regularly).

 - Using creams and oils is not recommended.